vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/3/3_The_Supplement_to_the_Soma_Sacrifice_continued.md

 Let all the immortal gods roll themselves up for him,
 The All-gods and Aditi in unison.
 ### l
-For us to-day may Anumati
-Among the gods favour our sacrifice,
-And be she and Agni, bearer of the oblation,
-A joy to the giver.
 ### m
-Accord thy favour, O Anumati [3],
-And grant us wealth;
-For inspiration, for insight impel us,
-Lengthen our days for us.
 ### n
-May she favouring, favour (us)
-With wealth, undecaying, rich in offspring;
-In her disfavour may we not fall;
-May the goddess easy to invoke grant us protection.
 ### o
-Anumati men reverence in the quarter
-Wherein is that which shineth;
-May she in whose lap is the broad atmosphere,
-The goddess, easy to invoke, grant us protection [4].
 ### p
 Raka, easy to invoke, I invoke with fair praise;
 May the fortunate one hear us and be aware of us